-You can also use the battery charger to test the open-circuit voltage and start potential of the battery, and to test the alternator.
-With this device, you cannot overcharge the battery.
+You can also use the battery charger to test the open-circuit voltage and starting ability of the 12-V battery, and to test the alternator.
+In addition, you cannot overcharge the 12-V battery with this device.

-Charge the battery at no more than 10 % of the capacity specified on the battery housing.
+Charge the 12-V battery to a maximum of 10 % of the capacity specified on the battery housing.

-Switch off the battery charger after charging and disconnect from the battery.
+- Switch off the battery charger after charging and disconnect from the 12-V battery.

 The charging current, charging voltage, and charging time must not be exceeded.
-Charge the battery regularly when the motorcycle is not in use 3 months
+Recharge the 12-V battery regularly when the motorcycle is not being used 3 months